FlexMeasures/flexmeasures/documentation/tut/toy-example-from-scratch.rst

     $ export SQLALCHEMY_DATABASE_URI="postgresql://postgres:docker@127.0.0.1:5433/flexmeasures-db" SECRET_KEY=notsecret LOGGING_LEVEL="WARNING" DEBUG=0
     $ flexmeasures db upgrade

 .. note:: When installing with ``pip``, on some platforms problems might come up (e.g. MacOs, Windows).
 One reason is that FlexMeasures requires some libraries with lots of C code support (e.g. Numpy).
 One way out is to use the FlexMeasures Docker image (see :ref:`docker`).
-We plan to offer this tutorial for users, who only use Docker and run it completely inside containers.
+We plan to rewrite this tutorial to include steps for users running the complete FlexMeasures platform inside docker containers.

 Add some structural data